ABOUT FASD

 "The American Academy of Pediatrics (AAP) established the Fetal Alcohol Spectrum Disorders (FASD) Regional Education and Awareness Liaisons (REAL) Champions Network in 2016.
 The goals of the FASD champions network are to meet the identified needs to improve pediatricians' capacity for early identification of at risk children and to address the role of stigma and bias in addressing prenatal alcohol exposure with families and caregivers.
 Champions are prepared to lead trainings and facilitate webinars and Grand Rounds presentations using the training modules developed under the auspices of the Improving FASDs Prevention and Practice through National Partnerships collaborative."

-For more information on the FASD champions network or to schedule a training session at your site, contact Josh Benke, Program Manager, FASDs, at jbenke@aap.org or 630-626-6081.
+For more information on the FASD Champions Network or to schedule a training session at your site, contact Josh Benke, Program Manager, FASDs, at jbenke@aap.org or 630-626-6081.

 University of Minnesota FASD Program